poseidon-framework/poseidon-framework.github.io/xerxes.md

 ### Fstats command

-Xerxes allows you to analyse genotype data across Poseidon packages, including your own, as explained above by "hooking" in your own package via a `--baseDir` (or `-d`) parameter.
-This has the advantage that you can compute arbitrary F-Statistics across groups and individuals distributed in many packages, without the need to explicitly merge the data first.
-Xerxes also takes care of merging PLINK and EIGENSTRAT data on the fly.
-It also takes care of different genotype base sets, like Human-Origins vs. 1240K.
-It also flips alleles automatically across genotype files, and throws an error if the alleles in different packages are incongruent with each other.
-Xerxes is also smart enough to select only the packages relevant for the statistics that you need, and then streams through only those genotype data.
+Xerxes allows you to analyse genotype data across Poseidon packages, including your own, by pre-loading sets of packages via a `--baseDir` (or `-d`) parameter.
+From the pre-loaded packages it selects the ones relevant for the statistics you requested, and then streams through only these.
+It thus computes arbitrary F-Statistics across groups and individuals distributed in many packages, without the need to explicitly merge data first.

+In this process `xerxes` takes care of merging PLINK and EIGENSTRAT data on the fly and works across different SNP sets, like Human-Origins and 1240k.
+It flips alleles automatically across genotype files, and throws an error if the alleles in different packages are incongruent with each other.

 Here is an example command for computing several F-Statistics: